+Scholarships > Art Education Program

 2010

-In 2010, Fabara using funding from the Martin Wong Foundation as well as Project Sunshine Org., Community Anti-Crime, and Amtrak to work with students and alumni from the Frank Sinatra School as well as students from Iowa State and Columbia University on two murals, “Great American Art and Culture,” and “The Native People,” both in Queens.
+In 2010, Fabara used funding from the Martin Wong Foundation as well as Project Sunshine Org, Community Anti-Crime, and Amtrak to work with students and alumni from the Frank Sinatra School and students from Iowa State and Columbia University on two murals: “Great American Art and Culture,” and “The Native People,” both in Queens.